-There Are Many Ways You Can Market Art Automatically With Email Marketing
+There Are Many Ways to Use Convertkit to Market Art Automatically With Email Marketing

 One potential highly effective strategy is to send a sequence of automated emails using autoresponder software supplied by an email service provider (ESP), such as Convertkit.
 With it, you write a series of emails that the autoresponder program delivers automatically on a predetermined timetable.
 Convertkit is recommended along with three other ESPs in the Definitive Guide to Email Marketing for Artists.

 Use Email to Build a Brand, Grow Awareness, and Sell Art

 You can market art automatically using a sequence to build interest in your brand, grow awareness for your art, and engage your audience to eventually sell your art.
 The sequence activates when a new subscriber opts into your list—usually in return for a lead magnet.
 The opt-in’s action tags the subscriber, which triggers your ESP to start sending an automated series of personalized emails sent on specific days and times, according to a schedule you set.

 Why an Autoresponder Sequence is a High-Value Strategy

 Once set up, autoresponder sequences require little effort, which gives you time to focus your marketing efforts elsewhere.
 The email series it sends introduces your new subscribers to you in a friendly and convenient manner.
 They build on previous emails, and you can and should test them to make incremental improvements to learn the most efficient ways to automatically market your art.

 The problem with broadcasting to an entire email list is the list contains both long-time and brand-new subscribers.
 As a result, your messages are generic by design.
 With an autoresponder sequence, you send segmented, targeted emails that can refer to previous messages, thus building on ideas introduced earlier.